mit-ll-responsible-ai/hydra-zen/README.md

 objects in our configuration with these values.

-To demonstrate this, we'll use hydra-zen to launch multiple jobs from a Python console (or notebook) and configure each one to perform gradient descent with a different SDG-momentum value.
+To demonstrate this, we'll use hydra-zen to launch multiple jobs from a Python console (or notebook) and configure each one to perform gradient descent with a different SGD-momentum value.

 ```python
 # Running `gradient_descent` using multiple SGD-momentum values